 - Current students

 Animal management and welfare is a rapidly growing field of study and work.
-If you're passionate about animal management and welfare, this unique programme could be the next step you need to take in your career.
+If you're keen to get stuck in right away, this unique programme could be the next step you need to take in your career.

 - A holistic approach that combines theoretical knowledge with practical skills to evaluate the welfare, management and training needs of wild, exotic, and companion animals